vincecampanale/blog/_posts/2017-09-23-scrabble-words-elm.markdown

 ---
 layout: post
 title:  "How to Score Scrabble Words with Elm"
-description: "A total noob solves a very important problem with smelly, yet functional Elm code."
+description: "For ages, man has been vexxed by this simple problem.
+Today, I attempt a solution."
 date: 2017-09-23
 ---

-So I've been learning Elm in my spare time lately.
-It's a neat language with great learning resources and I'm learning a lot about the functional paradigm in the process.
-In this post, I'm going to walk through my solution to a simple challenge on exercism.io using Elm.

 #### The Problem

-For ages, man has been vexxed by a simple-seeming, yet insidious problem.
-It originated in an ancient mind game presented by Cleobulus of Lindos, one of the Seven Sages of Greece<sup>1</sup> called "Scrabble" (originally pronounced 'scra - blay'<sup>2</sup>).
-While the game has it's "rules", different cultures and societies have addressed this problem in the best way they see fit.
-The result is always the same, but the method varies.
+In approximately 6th century B.C., Cleobulus of Lindos, one of the Seven Sages of Greece, presented to the world a word-based mind game<sup>1</sup>.
+He called it "Scrabble" (originally pronounced 'scra - blay'<sup>2</sup>).
+When outlining his game, he omitted an important part, perhaps on purpose -- how to compute the score of a word.
 A universal solution has yet to arise.
-Today, I aim to provide that solution.

-Without further ado, the problem statment: "Given a word, compute the scrabble score for that word."

 #### Assumptions